 Log in to create free customized alerts based on your prefernces

-The Project Rental Assistance Program of Section 811 Supportive Housing for Persons with Disabilities FY 2026 (Opportunity Number: HSG-2600-DC-0053) supports the development of innovative state-level strategies to increase access to new and existing affordable supportive housing units for persons with disabilities.
-Administered by the U.S. Department of Housing and Urban Development (HUD), the programme promotes collaboration between State Housing Agencies and State Health and Human Service or Medicaid Agencies to expand access to supportive services and address the shortage of affordable, integrated housing for persons with disabilities.
+The Project Rental Assistance Program of Section 811 Supportive Housing for Persons with Disabilities FY 2026 promotes the development of innovative state-level strategies to increase access to new and existing affordable supportive housing units for persons with disabilities.
+Administered by the U.S. Department of Housing and Urban Development (HUD), this program supports collaborations between State Housing Agencies and State Health and Human Service or Medicaid Agencies to expand access to supportive services and permanent housing for extremely low-income persons with disabilities.

 Analyze this opportunity instantly